Klosmi/WP-dev/WPDevNotes.md

 <br>

 In our editor, inside our themes folder, open the __`theme.json`.__
-The first property in your themed JSON file should always be version, so lets add it (backward compatibility reasons).
+The first property in our themed JSON file should always be version, so lets add it (backward compatibility reasons).
 *(We are using double quotes, single quotes in json causes error)*
 ```
 {